codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-2-variable-type.md

 > An academic & unhappy Mind

 Well, actually, I'm not a fan of using academic words to describe things.
-Because academic words make everything looks ugly.
+Because those words make everything looks ugly.
 Let's keep using the simple word `type` and ignore the ugly sentence above.
 We're gonna find another way to describe it. :D